DAO Legal Wrapper Comparison: Cayman vs Swiss Foundation vs DAO LLC (2026)

 DAO Legal Wrapper Comparison: Cayman vs Swiss Foundation vs DAO LLC

-- Cayman foundation: no-shareholder, tax-neutral offshore, widely used, CARF-reporting.
+- Cayman foundation: no-shareholder, tax-neutral offshore vehicle, widely used, now within CARF reporting.

 - Swiss foundation: onshore credibility, higher cost, real substance.